vsakel/Spam_Detection_Web_App/README.md

 # BERT based Spam Detection Web Application
 - Developed a RESTful API using Flask to integrate BERT classification model.
-- Used BERT models, that fine tuned for spam detection task in Spam_filter_Thesis and there are available on https://huggingface.co/vsak
+- Used BERT models, that fine tuned for spam detection task in Development of Spam Filters Using Artificial Intelligence Techniques Thesis and there are available on https://huggingface.co/vsak

 # Download the models and save them locally
 - Run load_model.py script